Black scientists, innovators and employees at MSD who championed diversity in science

 January 13, 2021

 A diverse workforce is not only fundamental to our company’s future success, but it’s also a part of our rich history.
-Taking a look back in time, we highlight some employees and company milestones that have made an impact on our past, present and future.
+Taking a look back in time, we highlight the contributions of Black leaders and company milestones that have made an impact on diversity and innovation in our past, present and future.

 Susan returned to our company almost 50 years later to attend the presentation of the Citation for Chemical Breakthrough award from the American Chemical Society (ACS) division of the History of Chemistry.
 The Citation for Chemical Breakthrough was awarded in honor of the series of five articles published in the Journal of the American Chemical Society describing the first total synthesis of an enzyme.
 These articles were authored by Dr. Ralph Hirschmann and his colleagues in 1969, one of whom was Susan.

 Advocating for diversity at work and across the country

 MSD alumni include numerous prominent Black civic leaders, including William “Bill” Bowers.
 Bill joined our company in 1951 as a technician, a position he held until 1969 when he received a bachelor of science degree in business management from Rutgers University.
 He earned his degree with assistance from our company’s educational grant program while balancing his full-time job, four children and many leadership positions in his community, including vice president of the Westfield Community Development Corporation.

 Bill retired from a project management position at our company in 1993.
 He was a vocal proponent for civil rights nationally and within our company, having participated in the 1963 March on Washington.
 He was a co-founder of Black Employees at MSD (BEAM), which later became MSD’s Black Employees Network (BEN) and is known today as LEAD – MSD’s League of Employees of African Descent, which celebrated its 50th anniversary in 2020.

 A leader on the field bring his talents to MSD